FRAUD RESOURCE CENTER

 One trick is for thieves to go to stores and surreptitiously scratch off the film strip on the back to get the PIN, which they cover back up with easy-to-obtain replacement stickers.

 The scammer enters the card numbers and PINs into a computer program that repeatedly checks the retailer’s website and lets them know when someone buys and loads a compromised card.
 The crook can then spend or transfer the money on the card, or cash it in, before the buyer or gift recipient has a chance to use it.
 More than 1 in 5 respondents to the AARP survey said they had given or received a gift card that turned out to have no value on it.

 Another ploy is the phony giveaway.
 You get an email or text, supposedly from a familiar store or organization (including, on occasion, AARP), saying you’ve won a gift card.
 To claim it, you just need to provide contact information, click through to a website or answer a few survey questions, often about your finances or health.

-- Someone claiming to be from a government agency, a company you do business with or a loved one in trouble tells you to buy gift cards to cover a debt, bill or emergency expense.
+- Someone claiming to be a government official, a representative of a company you do business with or a loved one in trouble tells you to buy gift cards to cover a debt, bill or emergency expense.

 - The packaging on a gift card in a store appears to have been tampered with, or the PIN is exposed.

 - Do purchase cards you plan to use yourself or give as presents directly from the business that issued them, preferably by ordering them online.
 Cards on store racks can be tampered with.